 Historically, 60% of our county’s GHG emissions are transportation-related².
 Adding zero emission light rail is the most effective thing we can do to reduce them.
-The most recent study by the RTC indicated that adding rail will reduce GHG emissions by 1482 metric tons annually³, the equivalent of planting 24,500 trees and growing them for 10 years every year, year after yearˆ.
+The most recent study by the RTC indicated that adding rail in addition to the rail trail will reduce GHG emissions by 1482 metric tons annually³, the equivalent of planting 24,500 trees and growing them for 10 years every year, year after yearˆ.
 That’s a huge reduction in GHG emissions that we can achieve with just this one project!
 There are no other transportation projects in Santa Cruz County that come close to this number.

 4. Rail Enhances our METRO Service and Provides Car-free Options for All.

 About one third of our county residents, including seniors, youth, and people with disabilities, cannot easily get around our community because they do not drive.
 These people rely on public transportation.
 Whether you are unable to drive or prefer not to drive, adding passenger rail will make car-free travel faster, easier and less expensive.
-In fact, adding clean light rail is projected to increase county-wide public transportation use to 250%ª of pre-pandemic levels which helps the long term health of METRO (more riders on every bus!).
-With easy roll on & off convenience, light-rail provides better options than a walking and biking trail alone, enabling independent travel for errands, shopping, medical appointments and moreº.
+In fact, adding clean light rail next to the rail trail is projected to increase county-wide public transportation use to 250%ª of pre-pandemic levels which helps the long term health of METRO (more riders on every bus!).
+With easy roll on & off convenience, light rail provides better options than the walking and biking rail trail alone, enabling independent travel for errands, shopping, medical appointments and moreº.
 As an added bonus, rail transit will be free of traffic congestion even during rush hour.

-5. Rail Transit will create Safer Walkable Neighborhoods.
+5. Rail Transit with the Rail Trail will create Safer Walkable Neighborhoods.